drewolson/blox/README.md

 mix test
 ```

+## Assets

+Phoenix will use `brunch` to compile assets when you run `mix phoenix.server`.
+If you'd like to manually compile the assets, run `npm run build`.

 ## Assumptions

 Blox assumes you're running postgres locally on the default port and that your current user can create databases.